Aloha & Welcome to Historic Hawaii Foundation

 Historic Hawaii Foundation has developed a color keepsake map documenting twenty-five historic sites along a five-kilometer route in historic Downtown Honolulu.
 The self-guided walking tour includes such historic sites as ‘Iolani Palace, Mission Houses, St. Andrews Cathedral and the Hawaii State Art Museum.

-39th Annual Preservation Honor Awards Ceremony Will Celebrate Achievements in Preservation
+39th Annual Preservation Honor Awards Ceremony Celebrates Achievements in Preservation

-Historic Hawai‘i Foundation will honor exemplary achievement in the field of historic preservation at the 39th Annual Preservation Honor Awards ceremony on May 31, 2013.
+Historic Hawai‘i Foundation honored exemplary achievement in the field of historic preservation at the 39th Annual Preservation Honor Awards ceremony on May 31, 2013.

 The awards ceremony included presentation of the 5th Annual Frank Haines Award to Spencer Leineweber, FAIA.
 The Haines Award was established in 2009 and named for master architect Frank Haines, FAIA.
 It is presented to an individual who has demonstrated sustained and outstanding achievements in the areas of preserving the significant historic and cultural places of Hawai‘i.

 Seeking Nominations for The Most Endangered Historic Sites in Hawaii

 Do you know of a historic site that is threatened?
 Is there an opportunity to preserve it before it is irretrievably lost?
 Are you or others working to save the site from demolition, neglect, natural disaster or other threat?
 Then nominate it to the 2013 list of Hawaii’s Most Endangered Historic Sites!